-6.10 Connection Failures
+5.12 Connection Failures

 iSCSI can keep a session in operation if it is able to keep/establish at least one TCP connection between the initiator and the target in a timely fashion.
-It is assumed that targets and/or initiators recognize a failing connection by either transport level means (TCP), a gap in the command, a response stream that is not filled for a long time, or by a failing iSCSI NOP (ping).
-The latter MAY be used periodically by highly reliable implementations.
+Targets and/or initiators may recognize a failing connection by either transport level means (TCP), a gap in the command sequence number, a response stream that is not filled for a long time, or by a failing iSCSI NOP (acting as a ping).
+The latter MAY be used periodically to increase the speed and likelihood of detecting connection failures.
 Initiators and targets MAY also use the keep-alive option on the TCP connection to enable early link failure detection on otherwise idle links.